pubuduudara/Real-Time-Market-Data-Application/README.md

    - The application secures API endpoints using an API key-based authentication mechanism.
    - Valid API keys are configured via the VALID_API_KEYS environment variable.
    - This approach ensures only authorized clients can access the application, enhancing security and preventing unauthorized usage.

-## API Documentation

-Details about the REST APIs will be provided in the next section.